-1.8.1 The applicant provides medical schemes and their members with the full range of services as stipulated in the contract/agreement between the scheme and administrator.
-Legislative requirements are also complied with at all times.

-- 1.8.1.1 The applicant ensures delivery against all customer services as stipulated in the contract/agreement between the medical scheme and applicant.
-These services might include operating a call centre/information centre that effectively deals with enquiries. - 1.8.1.2 The applicant ensures delivery against all customer services as stipulated in the contract/agreement between the medical scheme and applicant.
-These services might include ensuring that robust communication processes exist for all medical scheme members in more than one language. - 1.8.1.3 The applicant ensures delivery against all customer services as stipulated in the contract/agreement between the medical scheme and applicant.
-These services might include having in place mechanisms to deal with written enquiries from members and providers. - 1.8.1.4 Records are maintained of all enquiries made per specific scheme and the response of the applicant in dealing with them. - 1.8.2 Where required, the applicant appropriately manages the payment of broker commissions in full compliance with the Act. - 1.8.2.1 The applicant has in place a robust and transparent process that calculates and makes broker payments in full compliance with the Act. - 1.8.2.2 The applicant is able to produce a fully detailed report of all broker commissions paid that confirms correct payment in terms of the Act. - 1.8.2.3 The applicant has a process to ensure that the payment of commission is only made in terms of a prior written agreement with the medical scheme. - 1.8.2.4 The applicant has a process to ensure that every broker in receipt of commission is accredited in terms of the Act. - 1.8.2.5 Broker payment reports are available per individual broker and per scheme.
+- 1.8.1.
+The applicant provides medical schemes and their members with the full range of services as stipulated in the contract/agreement between the scheme and administrator.
+Legislative requirements are also complied with at all times. - 1.8.1.1.
+The applicant ensures delivery against all customer services as stipulated in the contract/agreement between the medical scheme and applicant.
+These services might include operating a call centre/ information centre that effectively deals with enquiries. - 1.8.1.2.
+The applicant ensures delivery against all customer services as stipulated in the contract/agreement between the medical scheme and applicant.
+These services might include ensuring that robust communication processes exist for all medical scheme members in more than one language. - 1.8.1.3.
+The applicant ensures delivery against all customer services as stipulated in the contract/agreement between the medical scheme and applicant.
+These services might include having in place mechanisms to deal with written enquiries from members and providers. - 1.8.1.4.
+Records are maintained of all enquiries made per specific scheme and the response of the applicant in dealing with them. - 1.8.2.
+Where required, the applicant appropriately manages the payment of broker commissions in full compliance with the Act. - 1.8.2.1.
+The applicant has in place a robust and transparent process that calculates and makes broker payments in full compliance with the Act. - 1.8.2.2.
+The applicant is able to produce a fully detailed report of all broker commissions paid that confirms correct payment in terms of the Act. - 1.8.2.3.
+The applicant has a process in place to ensure that broker remuneration is calculated and paid for member appointed brokers only, i.e. broker notes or appointment letters are in place. - 1.8.2.4.
+The applicant has a process to ensure that the payment of commission is only made in terms of a prior written agreement with the medical scheme. - 1.8.2.5.
+The applicant has a process in place to ensure that every broker in receipt of commission is accredited in terms of the Act, from the first time of calculating the commission. - 1.8.2.6.
+Broker payment reports are available per individual broker and per scheme.